 The Method leverages the power of directed attention – attention to the details of each individual’s movement and body – to improve the ease and comfort of life.
 It helps you be more…you.

 Who is the Method good for?
-Pretty much anyone!
-Anyone can benefit from moving better, whether it’s for a special “expert” activity, like dance or sports, or for daily life, like being able to crouch down and hug a child.
+If you want to learn how to move with less pain and resistance in specific everyday activities, or in a special “expert” activity, like dance or sports, Feldenkrais could help.
 It is useful for people recovering from injuries, it can increase range of motion, improve stability and balance, decrease pain and connect you to your power.